Messiah Bench v4: Complete Mechanics — Final Rules

 The tension is irreducible.
 A low-tithe religion grows fast but fights poorly.
 A high-tithe religion builds an army but alienates potential converts.
 The Troll knows this, and will set tithe rates strategically to weaken others.

 Any founder or messiah may declare war against a named religion.
 War is not instant.
 It plays out over 3–7 rounds determined at declaration.
-Life continues during war — agents can still act, arm more weapons, defect from their religion, or pray.
+Life continues during war — agents can still act, arm more weapons, defect from their religion, or write scripture.

 A religion with 10 weapons expects to deal roughly 2 kills per round and lose ~3 weapons per round.
 The underdog can win with luck, but outgunned religions die fast.
 Defensive arming mid-war is always legal.